jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 Learnability
 ~~~~~~~~~~~~

-This proposal tries hard to make the changes invisible to newcomers,
+This proposal tries hard to make the changes unintrusive to newcomers,
+or indeed to the existing language ecosystem as a whole.
+However, if
-however, if many libraries start adopting it, the new function types
+many users start adopting it, inevitably, linear arrows may start
+appearing in so many libraries that it becomes hard to be oblivious to
-will appear in APIs.
-They can often be safely ignored, but they can
+their existence.
+They can be safely ignored, but teachers of Haskell
-still be considered distracting.
+might still consider them distracting for their students.

 Development and maintenance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The arrow type constructor is constructed and destructed a lot in GHC's internals.
-So there are many places where we have to handle multiplicities.
+So there are many places in the type checker where the GHC implementation will have to handle multiplicities.
 It is most often straightforward as it consists in getting a multiplicity variable and pass it to a function.
 Nevertheless, it is possible to get it wrong.
 And type checker developers will have to be aware of multiplicities to modify most aspects of type checking.

 Linear types also affect Core: Core must handle linear types in order to ensure that core-to-core passes do not break the linearity guarantees.
 The flip side is that all core-to-core passes must make sure that they do not break linearity.
-It is possible that some of the pre-linear-type passes actually do break linearity in some cases (this has not been acertained, yet).
+It is possible that some of the pre-linear-type passes actually do break linearity in some cases (note: there has been no evidence of this so far).

-Unification of multiplicity expressions (as for for instance in the type of ``(.)`` above) requires some flavour of unification module associativity and commutativity (AC).
+Unification of multiplicity expressions (as for instance in the type of ``(.)`` above) requires some flavour of unification module associativity and commutativity (AC).
 Unification modulo AC is well-understood an relatively easy to implement.
 But would still be a non-trivial addition to the type-checker.
 We may decide that a simplified fragment is better suited for our use-case that the full generality of AC.